-If you purchase something through a link in this post I may receive a small commission from Amazon.com or Zazzle through their affiliate programs.
-I am not employed by these companies and these opinions and recommendations are solely (and gratefully!) my own.
+If you purchase something from Zazzle using links in this post, I may receive a small commission.
+I am not employed by Zazzle and these opinions and recommendations are solely (and gratefully!) my own.
+Links to products sold via Amazon below are not connected to an affiliate account.

 A small gift can make a big difference, especially as someone living with ankylosing spondylitis (AS).
 In 2017 I made a list of items and gadgets that help me live more easily.
 As my health worsens, I’m constantly discovering gadgets, so I made a new list.
 This can be a useful guide for year-round giving, not just during the holidays.